roberto-butti/segmint/README.md

 # Segmint

-**Self-hosted, real-time audience segmentation for modern web apps.**

-Segmint lets you define audience segments based on real-time events, track how visitors match those segments, and deliver personalised content — all within your own infrastructure.

-## Why Segmint

-**Know your audience.
-Personalise in real time.
-Own your data.**

-Most personalisation tools either lock you into expensive SaaS platforms or require complex enterprise setups.
-Segmint gives you the same capabilities — self-hosted, open source, and developer-first.
+**A self-hosted application for event tracking and real-time audience segmentation.**

+Segmint collects events from web applications, evaluates visitors against configurable segment rules, and exposes the resulting segment data through an API and JavaScript SDK.
+It can be used to analyse audience behaviour or adapt application content based on the segments matched by a visitor.

+## Purpose and deployment model

+Segmint provides a central place to inspect tracked activity, define audience segments, and use those segments in other applications.

+The project is open source and designed to run on infrastructure you control.
+This makes the implementation inspectable and adaptable, keeps event data within your chosen environment, and avoids dependencies on a hosted provider's pricing model or product roadmap.
+Operating a self-hosted instance also means that your team is responsible for deployment, monitoring, security, backups, and capacity planning.

-### Business value
+### Common uses

-- **Higher conversions** — Show returning visitors a "Welcome back" offer, match campaign traffic with campaign-specific content, surface relevant CTAs based on engagement.
-Personalised experiences convert better.
-- **Zero marginal cost** — No per-event pricing.
-No per-user fees.
-Runs on your existing infrastructure.
-At 100K monthly visitors, SaaS alternatives cost thousands — Segmint costs nothing.
-- **Full data ownership** — Visitor data never leaves your servers.
-No third-party processors, no DPA negotiations, no GDPR complications with external vendors.
-- **CMS-agnostic** — Works with any CMS or headless setup.
-Fetch segments via API, tag content with audiences, render the right content.
-Storyblok, Contentful, WordPress, or your own CMS.
+- **Audience analysis** — Inspect event trends, segment distribution, and visitor activity derived from tracked data.
+- **Content personalisation** — Use matched segments to select content, calls to action, or application flows.
+- **Campaign analysis** — Define segments based on UTM parameters, referrers, and other tracked properties.
+- **CMS integration** — Retrieve segments through the API and associate them with content in a CMS or headless application.

 ### Key features

-- **Smart segment suggestions** — Segmint analyzes your actual event data and suggests segments you should create — with pre-built rules, confidence levels, and one-click creation.
-It detects top UTM sources, campaigns, referrer domains, returning visitors, and frequent page visitors automatically.
-No other self-hosted tool does this.
+- **Data-based segment suggestions** — Suggests segments from tracked UTM sources, campaigns, referrer domains, returning visitors, and frequently visited pages.
-- **Real-time matching** — Segments are evaluated on every event.
-A visitor's third page view immediately triggers a "high intent" segment.
-No batch processing, no overnight jobs.
-- **Lightweight SDK** — Under 5KB.
-One script tag, 4 lines of code to personalise.
-Auto-detects the API endpoint from its own URL.
+- **Real-time matching** — Re-evaluates a visitor's segments when an event is received.
+- **JavaScript SDK** — Tracks browser events and provides access to the current visitor's matched segments.
-- **Flexible rules** — Comparison, visit count, page views, browser language — combine rules to define any audience.
+- **Configurable rules** — Supports comparisons, visit counts, page views, and browser language rules.
-- **Rule templates** — Per-project reusable presets.
-Default templates are created automatically when you start a project.
+- **Rule templates** — Provides reusable rule presets scoped to each project.
-- **Organizations & teams** — Multi-org support with role-based access (admin, member, viewer).
-One user can own an org and be invited to others.
+- **Organizations and teams** — Supports multiple organizations and role-based access using admin, member, and viewer roles.
-- **Built-in analytics** — Per-project dashboards with event trends, segment distribution, top audiences, and real-time activity.
+- **Analytics** — Provides per-project event trends, segment distribution, and recent activity.
-- **Playground** — Built-in HTML playground to test segment visibility with your actual data, directly from the access tokens page.
+- **Playground** — Includes an HTML page for testing segment visibility using project data.

 ## How it works

-1. **Track events** — Drop the SDK on your site.
+1. **Track events** — Add the SDK to a web application.
 It captures page views, UTM parameters, referrers, and custom events automatically.
 2. **Define segments** — Create audience segments with rules, or let Segmint suggest them from your data.
-3. **Personalise content** — The SDK tells you which segments the current visitor matches.
-Show different content to different audiences.
+3. **Use segment results** — Read the visitor's matched segments through the SDK and use them in application or content-selection logic.

 ```html
 <script src="https://your-segmint-host/js/segmint.min.js"></script>